Ahercostomus

 Ahercostomus is a genus of flies in the family Dolichopodidae.
 It currently contains only one species, Ahercostomus jiangchenganus, known only from China.
 Ahercostomus was originally created as a subgenus of Hercostomus; it was later promoted to genus rank by Zhang & Yang (2005).
+Alternatively, Brook (2005) provisionally regards Ahercostomus as a synonym of Hercostomus.

 The specific name refers to the type locality, Jiangcheng, which is located in the Yunnan province of China.